-- 1. All players must wear clean, and well-maintained clothing.
+- 1. All players must wear clean, appropriate, and well-maintained clothing.
 Shirts must be sleeved and have a collar or high neck and be of respectable length.
 Shorts and skirts/skorts are to be of a respectable length, considered to be at least mid-thigh.
-The following are not appropriate: beach shorts, shorts or slacks with large baggy pockets, jeans. - 2.
+Alberta provincial and national team uniforms are not suitable for tournaments.
+The following are not appropriate: beach shorts, shorts or slacks with large baggy pockets, jeans, shirts with inappropriate slogans. - 2.
 All members of a team are to dress alike. - 3.
 Shirts, skirts, pants and shorts are to be predominantly white or team colours. - 4.
 Headwear, outerwear and rainwear may be of any colour and need not be uniform amongst team members. - 5.
 Shoes must be flat-soled with no separation between the front sole and heel (flat from heel to toe).
 The width of the heel must be at least 50% of the widest part of the sole.
 The sole may possess a shallow tread pattern, grooves or channels as long as they do not cause damage to the green.
 All commercially manufactured lawn bowls shoes are acceptable.
 Walking shoes and sports shoes are generally acceptable.
 Sandals with a heel strap are also acceptable as long as the back strap is firmly fitted when worn.
 Wedge shoes that increase in height from toe to heel are not acceptable.

-The requirements in (2) and (3) above do not apply to the Medicine Hat Memorial Triples, Novice Pairs, Youth Championships and Alberta Club Championship - Development Triples, where teams are encouraged to dress alike but are not required to do so.
-The guidelines for appropriate clothing do not apply to the Medicine Hat Memorial Triples, Novice Pairs, Alberta Club Championship - Development

-Triples, and Youth Championships with the exception that shorts and skirts/skorts are to be of a respectful length, considered to be at least mid-thigh.
+The requirements in (2) and (3) above do not apply to Sanctioned Events (Medicine Hat Memorial Triples, North/South Novice Pairs, Youth Championships and North/South Development Triples), where teams are encouraged to dress alike but are not required to do so.The requirements in (1) do not apply in Sanctioned Events with the exception that shorts and skirts/skorts are to be of a respectful length, considered to be at least mid-thigh.

 Any dispute as to compliance with the dress code will be decided by the Tournament Head Umpire.
-Any player in breach of the dress code will be warned by the Head Umpire and will be given until the next day to comply.
-Failing which, disciplinary action could be taken including forfeiture of the match.
+Any player in breach of the dress code will be warned by the Head Umpire, required to temporarily fix the issue with a less severe breach in dress code (e.g. wearing an inappropriate slogan shirt inside out or covering up too short of shorts with sweatpants) and will be given until the next day to fully comply with the dress code.
+Failing which, disciplinary action could be taken including forfeiture of the match or withdrawal depending on severity and past behaviour.